-If you have information to add, please fill out our survey here.
+If you have information to add or have been disconnected, please fill out our survey here.

 Many utilities that sell electricity and gas around the United States are suspending disconnections of customers who do not pay their bills during the coronavirus crisis, or are being ordered to suspend disconnections by regulators or other government officials.

 The Energy and Policy Institute (EPI) is collecting data based on published reports and verified statements from utilities about which utilities are suspending disconnections, and which public utility commissions or other governmental bodies are ordering suspensions.
 EPI reached out on Friday, March 13, to about two dozen large utility companies directly to ask whether they would be suspending disconnections.
 We are also crowd-sourcing updates via the survey linked from the top of the page.

 Note: The tables embedded below, which EPI is updating on a rolling basis, are *not* exhaustive, particularly for smaller utilities, municipal utilities, and cooperatives.
 If you don’t see your utility listed here, you should call it, or your state’s public utility commission, to find out the most up-to-date information.